 |Sponsor||Rep. Langevin, James R.|

-On Monday, July 23, 2012, the House is scheduled to consider H.R.
-3388, the Wood-Pawcatuck Watershed Protection Act, under a suspension of the rules requiring a two-thirds majority vote for approval.
-The bill was introduced on November 4, 2011, by Rep. James Langevin (D-RI) and referred to the Committee on Natural Resources.
-The bill was reported by the Natural Resources Committee, as amended, on June 7, 2012.
+On Tuesday, June 11, 2013, the House will consider H.R.
+723, the Wood-Pawcatuck Watershed Protection Act,under a suspension of the rules.
+The bill was introduced on February 14, 2013 by Rep. James Langevin (D-RI) and referred to the Committee on Natural Resources, which held a mark-up and reported the bill by unanimous consent.

-According to CBO, “implementing the legislation would cost about $400,000 over the next three years, assuming the availability of appropriated funds.”
+CBO estimates that, “implementing the legislation would cost about $400,000 over the next three years, assuming the availability of appropriated funds.
+Enacting H.R.
+723 would not affect direct spending or revenues; therefore, pay-as-you-go procedures do not apply.”